raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 The issue, as one could imagine, is that because the total number of pins is pretty low, and the number of signals is pretty high, there is a high chance of collision.

-Now, if you think about it, I could just have try-and-errored in kicad until I found a valid solution : if I saw that one peripheral needed one pin that was used by another, I would have discarded the less prioritary and repeated the process.
+Now, if you think about it, I could just have try-and-errored in Kicad until I found a valid solution : if I saw that one peripheral needed one pin that was used by another, I would have discarded the one with the smallest priority and repeated the process.

 As a matter of fact, I did try that.
 And it gets old.
 Veeeeeeryyyyyy quickly.

 That's mostly because if you think about it for a moment, there are a LOT of possible combinations : let's imagine that we know exactly every peripheral that we need (forget the M among N-s in the previous list), and that we have 16 of them.
 Every one of them has 4 signals, and each signal can be routed to 2 pins.
-We litterally have 64 pins that each have two possible values, which makes a total of 2^64 possible configuration.
+We literally have 64 pins that each have two possible values, which makes a total of 2^64 possible configurations.

 And that's a lot.
 More than what your computer can index.